rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 Complex Microservices Concepts
 ==============================
-This code demonstrates developing advanced/complex microservices including far jars, dynamic discovery, containerized deployments as well as cloud deployments using Java EE, WildFly Swarm, Docker and AWS.
+This code demonstrates developing advanced/complex microservices including far jars, health, dynamic discovery, containerized deployments as well as cloud deployments using Java EE, WildFly Swarm, Docker and AWS.

 Part of this code is used as a demo for